-The weigela shrub is in bloom! © Rita Jacques 2020.
-My backyard.
+Black-eyed Susan flowers! © Rita Jacques 2020.
+My garden.
 Windsor, Ontario.

 It was the beginning of June.
 I hadn’t visited my out-of-town daughter and her husband since March because of the pandemic.
 I pulled into their driveway and paused.
 I just had to stop and take a picture of something I noticed.
 I had waited almost three months to visit them.
 What was another few minutes?… Continue reading Lover of Clover!